Talcum Powder Lawsuit

 Women at Risk for Developing Ovarian Cancer After Using Talc Products

 Many of these talc-based products are marketed to women using marketing slogans that actively push perineal talc use to control sweating, moisture, and odor in adult women's bodies, saying, 'you sweat in more places than just your underarms.

-Women using talcum powders and talc-based products for personal feminine hygiene are at a heightened risk of developing ovarian cancer or epithelial ovarian cancers if used how it has been marketed.
+Women using talcum powders and talc-based products for personal feminine hygiene are at a heightened epithelial ovarian cancer risk if used how it has been marketed.

-Talc is a naturally occurring mineral that talc powder manufacturers use in baby products, adult cosmetics, cleaning supplies, and more.
+Talc is a naturally occurring mineral that talc powder manufacturers use in baby products, adult cosmetic talc makeup, cleaning supplies, and more.

-The use of Johnson & Johnson's talcum powders could lead to cancer of the ovaries if used in women's genital areas.
+Johnson & Johnson's talcum powder use could lead to ovarian cancer if used in women's genital areas.
 Talcum powders can eliminate dampness and lessen friction, so women have used them directly on their skin, underwear, and genital areas to reduce moisture, chafing, and odors.